December 10, 2021

 The final step in Suitable’s use case involved the creation of rules that take the ROAS on product and brand level into account.
 The goal was to automatically discard underperforming products from the campaign.

-Suitable utilize both ROAS and clicks data for this.
+Suitable uses both ROAS and clicks data for this.
 Clicks signify that the product or brand generated enough traffic to have collected a meaningful amount of data.
 And when there are enough clicks on a product or brand, the ROAS can be used as a performance metric.

 Previously we did these analyses manually but with over 7 countries and more than 12 accounts, this was no longer manageable or scalable.
 We are now more in-control by being able to steer either on ROAS or on traffic.